Skip to content

 Relevant attributes

-Relevant attributes are configured globally as a whitelist that applies to all BAIA text generation configurations.
+Relevant attributes are configured globally as a whitelist that applies to all BAIA value generation configurations.
 These attributes serve as input for the AI when generating text or suggestions.
 The relevant attributes you select should be present on your products to get the best possible results.

 Note